assimp/assimp-docs/source/usage/use_the_lib.rst

 space, you'd have to concatenate the transformations from the referring node and all of its parents.

 Most of the file formats don't really support complex scenes, though, but a single model only.
-But there are more complex formats such as .3ds, .x or .collada scenes which may contain an arbitrary complex hierarchy of nodes and meshes.
-I for myself would suggest a recursive filter function such as the following pseudocode:
+But there are more complex formats such as .3ds, .x or .collada scenes which may contain an arbitrarily complex hierarchy of nodes and meshes.
+I myself would suggest a recursive filter function such as the following pseudocode:

 ::